Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

+In the last step we used (\ref{eq:wt W}).
+(The inclusions ``$\cont$'' also hold, but we will not use them.)
+Using that the sum (\ref{eq:wt W}) is direct, it follows that

-Combining this with (\ref{eq:wt W cap}), it follows that $\wt W$ is a symplectic linear subspace of $\wt V$.
+Hence $\wt W$ is a symplectic linear subspace of $\wt V$.
 This proves Claim \ref{claim:d F}. \end{proof} Using Claim \ref{claim:d F} and injectivity of $F|_{\hhat N}$, by Lemma \ref{le:emb} below there exists an open neighbourhood $\hhat U\sub\hhat M$ of $\hhat N$, such that $F|_{\hhat U}$ is an embedding.
 We define